camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Work on a task

-Now we want to do some work within our process.
+Now, we want to do some work within our process.
 Follow the steps below:

 1. Add a few service tasks to the BPMN diagram and set the required attributes.